berndporr/kiss-fft/README.md

 You can do other cool stuff with the extras you'll find in `tools/`

 * multi-dimensional FFTs
-* real-optimized FFTs (returns the positive half-spectrum: (nfft/2+1) complex frequency bins)
-* fast convolution filtering (not available for fixed point)
+* fast convolution (not available for fixed point)
 * spectrum image creation

 The core fft and most `tools/` code can be compiled using float, double,